Pros & Cons

 A Second Opinion

-Another reader, who are interesting is getting his son into triathlons reached out to me about finding his son a bike.
+Another reader, who is getting his son into triathlons reached out to me about finding his son a bike.
 Having more knowledge about roads bike that I, I suggested that he be sure to check out Islabikes in addition to other bikes he was considering.
 Upon reading Jake’s review, he went for the Islabikes and was clearly impressed.
 Here is his review:

 My 12 year old son is 62” tall and has a 28” inseam and has always enjoyed riding his bikes.
 As a proud cycling father I have been anticipating the day when I could go bike shopping for my son’s first road bike.
 Having enjoyed our casual family bike rides my son wanted more.
 He begged and begged to ride with me and promised that he would be able to keep up on his BMX.
 Instead of disregarding his request I put him to the challenge.
 Two miles into our ride he was ready to head back home.